 Finally, start writing.
 Try keeping a daily journal in your target language and write a few sentences about your day every night before bed.
 Have your teacher or a native-speaking friend review and correct it for you once a week.
 You'll build vocabulary relevant to your daily life, make fewer grammatical mistakes over time, and practice those difficult characters.

 Read more: Why You Should Learn a Second Language

-It's not that big of a deal and one of the least important things in language learning because you should strive to understand and be understood above all.
-But for advanced learners and fluent conversationalists, this can become frustrating over time.
+While having an accent is not that big of a deal and one of the least important things in language learning because you should strive to understand and be understood above all.
+But for advanced learners and fluent conversationalists, having a thick accent can become frustrating over time.

 This is mostly a matter of immersion.
 If you're only speaking a few hours a day in the target language and going back to English, you'll never lose your accent.
 In my experience, I've only adapted my accent once I was speaking non-stop with native speakers day in and out and unconsciously picking up their pronunciation.

 Listening intently to the native speakers around you and hiring a tutor to focus exclusively on your pronunciation is another way to make strides towards sounding more local.

 Apps like Pimsleur are great tools for learning pronunciation as well, as you're practicing by listening and repeating.

 Read more: How Long Does it Take to Learn a Language Abroad?